opengauss-mirror/docs/docs/en/sql_reference/create_sequence.md

 - **GLOBAL**

-    GLOBAL is used to specify that the sequence cache is a global cache.
+    GLOBAL specifies that the **sequence** cache is a global cache, and the cache is shared by all sessions.

 - **SESSION**

-    SESSION is used to specify that the sequence cache is a session cache.
+    SESSION specifies that the sequence cache is a session-level cache, the cache is private to each session, and the default is the SESSION level.

 - **OWNED BY**